 How Living With HIV Affect Me As A Single Mother?

-When you are told that you have a virus that has no cure, naturally you will start to panic.
+When you are told that you have a virus that has no cure, naturally, you will start to panic.
 You start worrying about what happens now and what happens next.
-You’ll start asking all the ‘What if’ questions in the world and have a lot of doubts about rising your child or how is your child going to cope without you?
+You’ll start asking all the ‘What if’ questions in the world and have many doubts about raising your child or how your child will cope without you?

-Being a single mother has been a tough journey, but it really up to you as a mum to make a decision of whether or not you are going to fight for child and try to with a plan to live a healthy, fulfilled lifestyle.
+Being a single mother has been a challenging journey, but it is really up to you as a mum to decide whether or not you will fight for your child and try to with a plan to live a healthy, fulfilled lifestyle.

 For me, my daughter was my number one priority.
 There were times I felt depressed, confused and angry.
 Living with HIV is a very lonely world.
-My biggest worry was that if I don’t step up then my child will be taken away from me.
-My bond with my daughter grew stronger and I felt very protective of her to the point where I wouldn’t let anyone carry her.
+My biggest worry was that if I don’t step up, my child will be taken away.
+My bond with my daughter grew more substantial, and I felt very protective of her to the point where I wouldn’t let anyone carry her.

 I think I have been doing that.
 She has grown into a lovely, smart little girl.
-She’s only 5 but so much as happened within the last 5 years and she’s been nothing but strong.
+She’s only 5, but so much has happened within the last five years, and she’s been nothing but strong.

 Living Life To The Full

-To be honest, I think having HIV has made me a better mum than what I have could have imagined.
+I think having HIV has made me a better mum than I have could have imagined.
 It has kept me grounded and focused in life.
 Dealing with both HIV and my daughter at the same time has been an exhausting journey.
-It really does take a lot of energy out of you to look after a child, as well as building a home all by yourself and at the same try to take care of yourself because you have a virus that has no cure.
+It does take a lot of energy out of you to look after a child and build a home all by yourself and try to take care of yourself because you have a virus that has no cure.

 The earlier you dealt with your own emotions about the virus, the better for you.
-At the end of the day, you are the one who is going to be living with the virus and you are the one who will be facing Life with it.
+You will be living with the virus, and you are the one who will be facing Life with it.

-I spent a whole year crying my eyes out, just because it was what I needed at the time.
-Everything was just coming overwhelming for me and I just had to break down to let go of the pain I was feeling.
-However, I feel very proud of what I have achieved in the last 6 years.
-The Future is looking bright and I am ready to take it on.
+I spent a whole year crying my eyes out just because it was what I needed at the time.
+Everything was coming overwhelming for me, and I just had to break down to let go of the pain I was feeling.
+However, I feel very proud of what I have achieved in the last six years.
+The Future is looking bright, and I am ready to take it on.